lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 (general purpose).

-In this document, the class designations in {{devclasstbl}} may be used as rough indications of device capabilities:
+In this document, the class designations in {{devclasstbl}} may be used as rough indications of device capabilities.
+Note that the classes from 10 upwards are not really constrained devices in the sense of the previous section; they may still be useful to discuss constraints in larger devices:

 | Group | Name          | data size (e.g., RAM) | code size (e.g., Flash) | Examples        |
 | M     | Class 0, C0   | \<\< 10 KiB           | \<\< 100 KiB            |                 |